Allow me to present the ULTIMATE guide to teaching English abroad.

 You will need some money to take with you.
 You are not the ESL version of Dick Whittington arriving in a city with the streets paved with gold.

-Don’t bring thousands of dollars but bring some immediate funds for your first month in the country.
+Don’t bring thousands of dollars but bring some immediate funds for your first few days in the country.

 The reasons are pretty obvious but in case you are not aware.
 Food is not free.
-Neither is public transport, taxis.
+Neither is public transport or taxis.
 Or beer.

 If you are on a regular prescription for meds bring enough to last you for the first month — or longer if you can.

 Also, bear in mind that these meds may be checked and confiscated at customs.